 Hyde Park Barracks Museum

-Local Projects partnered with Sydney Living Museums to bring to life the history of the Hyde Park Barracks.
-The exhibition marks the first UNESCO World Heritage site the studio has worked on.
+Local Projects partnered with the Sydney Living Museums to bring to life the complex history of the Hyde Park Barracks.

 The Hyde Park Barracks is a UNESCO World Heritage site that served as the administrative hub for Britain's transportation system and stood at the heart of a sprawling network of convict sites.
 Its role as an agent of colonial change and its impact on Aboriginal Australia are still felt today.

 A set of large projection scrims hanging in tight arrangement suggest a boat, creating an immersive space in which visitors encounter the voyage of convicts from Britain to Australia.
 First-person audio accounts of lost relationships and separation from home amplify the experience.